 - Cool local spas include Everett House (for excellent massage therapy and an amazing saltwater hot tub + steam room), Common Ground (another great soaking pool with spa that offers acupuncture and naturopathy), and Loyly (which offers traditional Swedish massage and uber-relaxing dry saunas).
 If you’re looking for some relaxation in Portland, saunas are a popular local way to do it!

-For more bespoke travel guides, visit our critically-acclaimed Travel Well section, featuring popular as well as up-n-coming travel destinations across the United States, Europe, and beyond.
+For more bespoke travel guides, visit our critically-acclaimed Travel Well section, featuring popular as well as up-and-coming travel destinations across the United States, Europe, and beyond.